yodle/griddle/README.md

 ## Incremental Generation

 The above approach works well if you need the flexibility of each consumer generating interfaces for itself or if different consumers are under the control of different teams.
-However this can lend itself to inefficiency as the same interfaces get generated and compiled multiple times.
+However this can lend itself to inefficiency as the same interfaces get generated and compiled multiple times by each consumer.
 This example shows how to perform incremental generation of the interfaces so that they are only generated and compiled once, albeit at the cost of only allowing for one generator type.

 * 'idl-base' contains a base thrift file,
 * 'idl-dependent' is an idl project whose files `include` the base thrift file in `idl-base`